 Perhaps it's because I'm not a fan of the overpowering spices most restaurants use in their seekh kebabs.
-Whatever it is, I could eat these chicken seekh kebabs any day of the week!
 And I have a similar homemade beef seekh kebab recipe if you prefer beef to chicken.

 What Is Seekh Kebab?